 The department’s research program provides excellent opportunities for graduate students to participate in state-of-the-art research projects while satisfying their research requirements.
 The level of research funding and the number of graduate students involved in research have grown significantly in recent years.
-Research productivity in FY20 as measured by total sponsored research expenditures, increased to $12.6 million, with new research awards outpacing expenditures.
-Graduate enrollment in the fall semester of FY20 was 142 students, and of those, 112 are PhD students, making our department the largest PhD program in the country.
+Research productivity is about $13 million, with new research awards outpacing expenditures.
+Graduate enrollment in Fall 2021 was 152 students, and of those, 110 are PhD students, making our department one of the largest PhD programs in the country.

 The university’s association with ORNL, operated by UT-Battelle, provides facilities and research opportunities to students and faculty that are not available at any other US university.
 Research into many nuclear engineering problems may be conducted at ORNL by teams composed of faculty, graduate students, and ORNL personnel.
 We have similar arrangements with the Y-12 Nuclear Security Complex.
 The concentration of nuclear engineering activity in the Knoxville/Oak Ridge area also provides students with a unique opportunity to interact with outstanding researchers and provides access to numerous conferences and seminars held locally.